Which Is Good for Enterprise Apps: Automation Testing vs Manual Testing?

 Automation testing is ideal for:

-• Repetitive or Time-Consuming tests: Automation may smoothly handle tasks related to data-driven examination, login/logout functionality, and form submissions.
+• Repetitive or Time-Consuming tests: Any web tasks that involve data-driven examination, login/logout functionality, and form submissions can now be handled with full automation.

 11. Why a Hybrid Approach Works Best